A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Simulation studies

 \subsection{Comparison with competing approaches}

-We begin by evaluating the performance of our proposed approach in terms of both computational efficiency and its ability to visually capture the degree of clustering, denoted as $\tilde{K}_s(r)$, across the homogeneity conditions outlined in Table \ref{tab:simConditions}.
-We define $\tilde{K}_s(r)$ as $\tilde{K}_s(r) = \hat{K}_s(r)-K_0(r)$, where $\hat{K}_s(r)$ represents the observed univariate or bivariate $K$, and $K_0(r)$ corresponds to the value under the assumption of no clustering.
-To provide a frame of reference, we compare our methods, \textit{KAMP} and \textit{KAMP lite}, with three competing approaches, which are referred to in the text and figures as \textit{K}, \textit{Kinhom}, and \textit{perm}. \textit{K} represents the degree of clustering under theoretical spatial homogeneity, where $K_0(r) = \pi r^2$. \textit{Kinhom} is the inhomogeneous variant of $\tilde{K}_s(r)$ introduced by \cite{baddeley2000non}, also with $K_0(r) = \pi r^2$.
+We evaluate our proposed methods in terms of computational efficiency and ability to estimate the degree of clustering, denoted $\tilde{K}_s(r)$, across homogeneity conditions.
+We compare our methods, \textit{KAMP} and \textit{KAMP lite}, with three competing approaches, which are referred to as \textit{K}, \textit{Kinhom}, and \textit{perm}. \textit{K} represents the degree of clustering under theoretical spatial homogeneity, where $K_0(r) = \pi r^2$. \textit{Kinhom} is the inhomogeneous variant of $\tilde{K}_s(r)$ introduced by \cite{baddeley2000non}, also with $K_0(r) = \pi r^2$.
 Unlike our method, \textit{Kinhom} does not utilize background cells to infer additional information about inhomogeneity.
 The \textit{perm} approach involves the permutation of cell labels, followed by estimation of an empirical $K_0(r)$ by calculating $\hat{K}_s(r)$ for each permutation then averaging across all permutations.
 In all simulation scenarios, we employed 1000 permutations for the \textit{perm} method.
-For the \textit{KAMP} method, $K_0(r) = \ep\left(K_{s}(r)\right)$.
-In the \textit{KAMP lite} approach, 50\% of cells are randomly removed from each simulated point process, and $K_0(r) = \ep\left(K_{s}(r)\right)$ is computed with the remaining cells in the sample.
+For the \textit{KAMP} method, $K_0(r) = \ep\left(K_{s}(r)\right)$. \textit{KAMP lite} introduces random thinning (at probabilities 0.25, 0.5, 0.75, or 0.9) and uses the remaining cells to approximate $\ep\left(K_{s}(r)\right)$.

-We also evaluate the power and Type I error of our method and compare with the \textit{perm} method, assuming a Type I error rate of $\alpha = 0.05$ across all scenarios.
-To evaluate Type I error, we simulate datasets across varying $p$ and $\lambda_n$ values under the two null hypothesis conditions described in Table \ref{tab:simConditions}.
-To assess power we simulate datasets under the two alternative hypothesis scenarios.
-For \textit{KAMP}, approximate $p$-values are calculated using the methods described in Section \ref{subsec:inf}.
-For \textit{KAMP lite}, cells are randomly thinned with probability $0.5$, after which $p$-values are computed in the same manner as for \textit{KAMP}.
-For the \textit{perm} approach we compute $p$-values by comparing the observed $\hat{K}(r)$ to the distribution of $\hat{K}(r)$ generated through repeated permutations of the data.
+We also assess power and Type I error under the null and alternative conditions defined in Table \ref{fig:simConditions}, using $\alpha = 0.05$.
+For \textit{KAMP} and \textit{KAMP lite}, $p$-values are computed using the inference procedure in Section \ref{subsec:inf}.
+For \textit{perm}, $p$-values are obtained by comparing the observed $\hat{K}_s(r)$ to its empirical null distribution based on permutations.